D35m0nd142/LFISuite/README.md

 <h3> What is LFI Suite? </h3>

-LFI Suite is a totally <b>automatic</b> tool able to scan and exploit Local File Inclusion Vulnerabilities using many different methods of attack, listed in the section Features.
+LFI Suite is a totally <b>automatic</b> tool able to scan and exploit Local File Inclusion Vulnerabilities using many different methods of attack, listed in the section `Features`.

 <h3> Features </h3>

+* Works with Windows, Linux and OS X
+* It provides 8 different Local File Inclusion attacks:
+  - /proc/self/environ
+  - php://filter
+  - php://input
+  - /proc/self/fd
+  - access log
+  - phpinfo
+  - data://
+  - expect://

+* It provides a modality called <b>Auto-Hack</b>, which scans and exploits the target automatically by trying all the attacks one after the other without you having to do anything (except for providing, at the beginning, a list of paths to scan, which if you don't have you can find in this project directory in two versions, small and huge).
-*
+* Tor proxy support
+* Reverse Shell for Windows, Linux and OS X

 <h3> Dependencies </h3>